Six Four: Content and style

-Multiple reviews have commented on the culturally-dense nature of Six Four.
+Multiple reviews from outside Japan have commented on the culturally-dense nature of Six Four.
 The novel reveals many different aspects of Japanese culture, such as authority, hierarchy, and family structures.
 The novel has been praised for its accurate portrayal of Japanese conventions, with The Guardian calling it a "guide book to Japan".
 Additionally, the book has received acknowledgement as a culturally expressive book that delves into the politics of the police and their procedural practices.
 Cultural practices such as bowing and attending the funeral of a case victim's family member are found throughout the novel and allow foreign audiences to glimpse Japanese culture.

 Reviewers have recognized Six Four for its focus on relationship dynamics over the fast-paced action that typically defines crime novels.
 The Japan Times applauded Yokoyama for his accurate portrayal of police procedurals, attributing the book's success to the slow, timely resolution of the plot.
 Six Four is often referred to as a "slow-burn" crime novel that draws readers into the personal, complex interactions between characters.

 Reception

 The novel was an instant hit and sold roughly a million copies within the first week of its 2012 publication in Japan.
 In 2013, Six Four ranked number 1 in the Kono Mystery ga Sugoi! annual list, receiving the title The Best Japanese Crime Fiction of the Year.
 The novel was made into a two part movie series in 2016 in Japan.
 The first movie deals with the first half of the novel, and the second movie covers the announcement of the new kidnapping to the novel's conclusion.

 Upon its 2017 publication in the UK, the translated novel proved as popular as it had been in Japan, quickly ranking on the best seller's list in Britain.
 In 2016, it was shortlisted for the CWA International Dagger.
 In 2017, it appeared on the New York Times' 100 Notable Books of the Year list and was called one of the best books of the year by The Washington Post, San Francisco Chronicle, and Literary Hub.
 The novel's unique style has proven popular with Western audiences, with publications such as Financial Times praising its "slow-burning" nature.

+The book was adapted into a British television series by ITVX with scriptwriter Gregory Burke moving the setting from Japan to Scotland.